guipostic/M2_GENIOMHE_C/01_basics.md

 # Arrays
 Arrays are an essential data structure in the C programming language.
 They allow to store multiple values of the same data type in a contiguous block of memory.

-## Fixed Size
+## Fixed size (static memory allocation)
-C arrays have a fixed size, which means you need to specify the number of elements they can hold when you declare them.
-Once the size is defined, it cannot be changed during runtime.
+The memory for the array is allocated at compile-time, and its size is determined when the array is declared.
+Once allocated, the size of the array remains constant throughout the program's execution.

-## Data Type
+## Same data type
 All elements in a C array must be of the same data type.
 You cannot mix different data types within a single array.